 The name Dara, Daire or Darragh is a Celtic, Jewish and Persian name for men.

-The Biblical version of the name comes from the Hebrew Bible, or the Old Testament as Christians call it, First book of Chronicles Chapter 2 verse 6:
+The name first appears in the Hebrew Bible, or the Old Testament, First book of Chronicles Chapter 2 verse 6:

 "And the sons of Zerah, Zimri, an Ethan and Heman and Calcol, and Dara: five of them in all."

 This makes Dara a masculine name within Hebrew as are most male names in the Bible ending in a; Joshua (that's Jesus' real name), Ezra, Elisha, the list goes on.
 If the actress Elisha Cuthbert is reading this, you have a man's name.
 Most common names amongst Europeans and their descendants are Jewish: John, Michael, David, Stephen, Luke, Matthew.
 You don't have to be Jewish to have a Jewish name any more than you need to be Chinese to own a Chinese phone.

 The original version in the name in Irish, or the main branch of the Gaelic Celtic language, is Daire which means a wood of oak trees.
 Oak tree is dair in Irish and the plural is daire so an oak forest or wood of oak trees.
 In that sense it is like the American name Forest.
 The name is mentioned in the Tain Bo Cualinge or Cooley Cattle Raid, an Irish epic tale about Celtic warriors, as the name of a male farmer who owns a sought after bull.
 The events took place over nineteen hundred years ago in the first century AD and was written down by monks in the twelfth century AD, so the name is at least eight hundred years old.